patmckernan/Unit-14-Homework/Homework_14-Web-Development_Unsolved_README.md

 1. What type of architecture does the HTTP request and response process occur in?

+- HTTP request and response process occurs in the client-server architecture.

 2. What are the different parts of an HTTP request?

+- The different parts of an HTTP request are request line, headers, and the body of the a request.

 3. Which part of an HTTP request is optional?

+- The body of an HTTP reqiest is optional.

 4. What are the three parts of an HTTP response?

+- The three parts that make up an HTTP response are status line, headers, and response body.

 5. Which number class of status codes represents errors?

+- Error status codes are in the 400's, and 500's.
+400 codes are client errors, and 500 codes are server errors.

 6. What are the two most common request methods that a security professional will encounter?

+- The two most common request methods are GET and POST.

 7. Which type of HTTP request method is used for sending data?

+- The POST method is the HTTP request method that is used for sending data.

 8. Which part of an HTTP request contains the data being sent to the server?

+- The request line contains the part of the data being sent to the server.

 9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?

+- The response body is the part of an HTTP response the browswer receives the web code to generate and style a web page.

 #### Using curl